commanded/commanded/guides/Process Managers.md

 # Process managers

-A process manager is responsible for coordinating one or more aggregate roots.
+A process manager is responsible for coordinating one or more aggregates.
 It handles events and dispatches commands in response.
-Process managers have state that can be used to track which aggregate roots are being orchestrated.
+Process managers have state that can be used to track which aggregates are being orchestrated.

 Use the `Commanded.ProcessManagers.ProcessManager` macro in your process manager module and implement the callback functions defined in the behaviour: `interested?/1`, `handle/2`, `apply/2`, and `error/4`.